-- Thomas Boch (CDS), for the VizieR load dialogue. - Gerard Lemson (MPE, Garching) for the GAVO load dialogue.
+- Thomas Boch (CDS), for the VizieR load dialogue. - Gerard Lemson (MPE, Garching) for the GAVO load dialogue. - Marco Molinaro (INAF-OATS) for the BaSTI load dialogue.

 TOPCAT has benefitted from, and is largely shaped by, advice, comments and feedback from very many users, testers and developers.
 Some of the notable contributers are these: